sendwithus/jobs/lead-engineer-frontend.md

 _Victoria BC &middot; Full-Time_

 Sendwithus is a Y Combinator company looking for an amazing Frontend Developer to lead our app team.
-You'll be responsible for architecture and technical design of all user facing applications, including our primary UI, landing pages, & all other public resources.
+You'll be responsible for architecture and technical design of all user facing applications including our primary UI, landing pages, and all other public resources.

 This is not a content or design role; this is a high-impact, high-ownership technical opportunity.
 You'll be leading our frontend team and working closely with our product team to ensure everything runs smooth and looks great.

 <!-- more -->